bartlomein/stargaze-dashboard/README.md

 # Stargaze Dashboard

-This is a SSR application that will a selected wallets NFTs.
+This is a SSR application that will display a selected wallets NFTs.
 A user can go to `/dashboard/<WALLET_ADDRESS>` and look at the NFTs owned by the wallet and the last price paid

 - Sort by descending or ascending based last price paid
 - Select the number of NFTs shown